smart-data-models/dataModel.UrbanMobility/GtfsService/doc/spec_DE.md

       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity type.
-It has to be GtfsService'
+      description: NGSI Entity type.
+It has to be GtfsService
       enum:
         - GtfsService
       type: string